 But speaking of something old and something new.
 Do you know you can get married at the Queen Mary?
 Yes!
 For indoor wedding, they have a beautiful wedding chapel and if you’re thinking outdoor, the gazebo is a perfect venue as it overlooks the Pacific Ocean.
 And they have a lot of ballrooms and salons that exude the Art Deco style & detail.
 From wood to leather paneling, Art Deco light fixtures, original murals and other artwork like this one below.

 This has to be my favorite artwork from the Queen Mary.
 It features two ship crystals traveling across the map representing Queen Mary and its sister ship Queen Elizabeth.
 It tells you the exact position of the two ships in the Atlantic.
 This artwork is located at the Grand Salon where you can enjoy the Champagne Sunday Brunch of the Queen Mary.
 The Sunday Brunch is open from 9:30AM – 2PM and price ranges from $19.95 to $49.95.
-For more information on the Queen Mary’s Sunday Brunch, check here.
 I’ve never personally tried it.
 But champagne and brunch?
-On of this days folks… one of this days.
+One of this days folks… one of this days.
 Haha.

 Aside from loving the artworks.
 I’m also in love with this pendant light.
 If I’m to design an Under the Sea room, I’d like to have a jellyfish lighting like this one.